-In 1992 Martin Amis published an amusing short story about male narcissism and rivalry called ‘Career Move’.
-Its turbocharged engines were, for Amis, the familiar ones of ironic inversion and paradox: two writers, a poet and a screenwriter, experience a remarkable reversal in fortune when the poet finds himself being flown first-class to Hollywood, where he is feted by agents and directors competing extravagantly to make a major movie of one of his poems, ‘Sonnet’; meanwhile, the screenwriter is condemned, as most poets usually are, to submitting his work, wearily and with increasing desperation, to an impecunious, low-circulation arts magazine as he seeks publication in any format, anywhere.
+In 1992 Amis published an amusing short story about male narcissism and rivalry called ‘Career Move’.
+Its turbocharged engines were, for Amis, the familiar ones of ironic inversion and paradox: two writers, a poet and a screenwriter, experience a remarkable reversal in fortune when the poet finds himself being flown first-class to Hollywood, where he is feted by agents and directors compete to make a film of one of his poems, which is titled ‘Sonnet’.
+Meanwhile, the screenwriter is condemned, as most poets usually are, to submitting his work, wearily and with increasing desperation, to small magazine as he seeks publication.
 The two writers, once friends, become ever more anguished rivals, especially when the movie of Sonnet opens in 437 theatres and ‘does seventeen million in its first weekend’.

 Male rivalry – especially between writers – is a recurrent theme in Amis’s fiction.
 ‘All writers,’ he once said, ‘if they mean business, if they’re ambitious, have got to think they’re the best.
 You haven’t got a chance of being the best unless you think you’re best.’

-His first novel, The Rachel Papers, published in 1973 when he was twenty-four, was a work of aggressive exhibitionism.
-The fancily-writing, smart-talking narrator, Charles Highway, is a kind of amalgam of Holden Caulfield and Patrick Bateman, the nihilistic anti-hero of Brett Easton Ellis’s American Psycho.
-Highway, who is nineteen, and preparing to go up to Oxford, is willfully cruel in the way he seduces and then spurns young women.
-He keeps fastidious records – his papers – of his conquests and couplings.
+His first novel, The Rachel Papers, was published in 1973 when he was twenty-four.
+When the novel begins, the 19-year-old narrator, Charles Highway, is preparing to go up to Oxford.
+He is a verbal exhibitionist: he writes fancily and talks extravagantly.
+And he is cruel in the way he seduces and then spurns young women.
+He keeps fastidious records – his “papers” – of his conquests and couplings.
 He is an auditor of the carnal.
-The novel has a young man’s dread of and disgust for the middle-aged, for what time does to us all.
+The novel has a young man’s dread of and disgust for the old, for what time does to us all.
 ‘The skin had shrunken over her skull,’ Highway writes of his mother, ‘to accentuate her jaw and commodious collerage for the gloomy pools that were her eyes; her breasts had long forsaken their natural home and now flanked her navel; and her buttocks, when she wore stretch slacks, would dance behind her knees, like punch balls.’

-This much-quoted sentence – so showy yet funny and inventive, too – was like a declaration.
-Everything that would define Amis as a novelist and stylist was here in microcosm: the grotesque humour and revolt against pulchritude (‘her breasts had long forsaken their natural home’), the cruelty (who really would talk of their mother in this way?), the ironic knowingness and allusions (‘the . . . pools that were her eyes’ – Shakespeare, innit?), the baroque phrase-making.
-Young Martin was on his way; if he stayed fit, away from the booze and off the drugs, if he kept reading and writing, there would be little to stop him, because he had talent (a key word in the Amis lexicon) as well as the required tenacity, and evidently knew exactly what he wanted to say and how to go about saying it.
+Everything that would define Amis as a novelist and stylist was here in microcosm: the grotesque humour and revolt against pulchritude (‘her breasts had long forsaken their natural home’), the cruelty (who really would talk of their mother in this way?), the ironic knowingness and literary allusions (‘the . . . pools that were her eyes’ – Shakespeare, innit?), the baroque phrase-making.

 In The Moronic Inferno and other visits to America, a collection of his journalism and essays published in 1986, Amis argued that Saul Bellow wrote in a style fit for heroes, the High Style.